-Alright folks, we’ve arrived at the end of this online mattress comparison.
 Now that we’ve discussed these beds’ unique feels and designs, it’s time to put a pin in this conversation and wrap things up with a few expert recommendations.
 Below, I’m going to overview what I consider to be the best qualities of each mattress.

 What I like most about the Lull mattress is that it has a nice, balanced foam feel.
 When I use the term “balanced,” I really just mean that no one material dominates the overall vibe of this mattress.
-Here, memory foam, poly foam, and high-density poly foam work together to strike an even balance between pressure relief and support.
+Here, memory foam, poly foam, and high-density poly foam work together to strike a happy medium between pressure relief and support.
 That being said, I do think this mattress is probably going to be best-suited for side sleepers, as its top memory foam layer provides plenty of space to sink in for pressure relief at the shoulders, hips, and lower back.
 I’d also say that folks who struggle with joint pain may appreciate all of the cuddly goodness that the Lull offers.

 Unlike the Lull mattress, the Nectar mattress is definitely dominated by one material: memory foam.
 For that reason, this bed really exemplifies the material’s best attributes, namely its sinkage, pressure relief, and body-contouring.
 Back sleepers who enjoy a slightly firmer mattress may be particularly well-suited to the gentle hug of this bed, as the top memory foam layer works to alleviate tension at the lumbar region and hips.
 Couples could also find a lot to love in this bed’s low motion transfer (meaning it’s not easy to detect movement from one side of the bed to the other) and sturdy edge support (which maximizes the overall surface area of the mattress, making it possible to snooze all the way to the sides of the mattress).